dmdna/DeckMech/README.md

 1. Draw 3 cards from the shuffled Armor Deck.
 2. Select one of the 3 cards to add to the Assembly Pile.
 Place the other cards in a discard deck.
 This goes until the Assembly Pile has at least one of each of the 4 armor piece types (one helmet, one chestplate, one set of gauntlets, one set of greaves).
 If the armor piece deck is depleted, the discard pile may be shuffled and used as the new deck.
 3. As soon as the 4th missing piece is added, the player who added it must build their full armor from the pieces in the Assembly Pile.
 If there is more than one card for a single type of armor (e.g. two different helmets), the player may choose which piece they want.
+Note that this may include armor pieces that their opponent may have placed, creating an opportunity to mess with their plans.
 4. When the first player has finalized their armor construction, the second player will continue the Draw-3-Pick-1 pattern to finish creating their own armor.
 5. When both Armors are created, all the player’s stats from their armor pieces will be combined to get a final readout of each player’s HP and resistances for all types.